serhabdel/hiel_excel_mcp/README.md

 ## CI/CD Workflow

-This project uses GitHub Actions for continuous integration and deployment.
-The workflow includes:
+This project supports both GitHub Actions and GitLab CI/CD for continuous integration and deployment.

+### GitHub Actions

+The GitHub workflow includes:

 - **Automated Testing**: Tests run on multiple Python versions (3.8-3.11) and operating systems (Ubuntu, Windows)
 - **Code Quality Checks**: Linting with flake8, formatting with black, import sorting with isort, and type checking with mypy